 Daunting because of the esteemed reputation of AT Labs.
-Also, because I was going to present my research to two very different audiences, one of which was academic, the other largely clinical.
+Also, I was going to present my research to two very different audiences, one of which was academic, and the other largely clinical.
 How would my research be received?
 Would I be able to answer their questions?
-My equipment had been transported out to the U of A – would it arrive in time and would it work!?
+My equipment had been transported out to the University of Alberta – would it arrive in time and would it work!?

 Exciting because I was visiting the place where so much of the research that I had admired and had felt an affinity with had originated – and I was going to meet Professor Kim Adams and her team!

-Kim Adams is very approachable and had very kindly arranged a variety of activities for me.
+Kim Adams is very approachable and has very kindly arranged a variety of activities for me.